-Closer to home, the magnitude Mw 6.8 that occurred approximately 44 km SW of Mouzaki, Greece on 25 October 2018, had 495 far fewer devastating consequences.
-Like the Palu event, this earthquake also registered on the tower seismometer and its signal is visible above the regular activity near the tower (see Fig. 10).
-Although smaller and less destructive than the Palu event, the Greece event occurred closer to Bristol and was therefore more apparent in the raw waveform data.
-Data from this earthquake also provide a treasure trove of information on the internal structure of the Earth.
+- 300 Closer to home, the magnitude M_w 6.8 that occurred approximately 44 km SW of Mouzaki, Greece on 25 October 2018, had far fewer devastating consequences.
+Like the Palu event, this earthquake also registered on the tower seismometer and its signal is clearly visible above the regular activity near the tower (see Fig. 10).
+Although smaller and less destructive than the Palu event, the Greece event occurred closer to Bristol and was therefore more clearly visible.
+Data from this earthquake also provides a treasure trove of information on the internal structure of the Earth.
 The P-wave and S-wave arrivals are clearly visible phases that travel through the Earth's interior and are therefore referred to as body waves.
+The larger energy arriving - 305 visible phases that travel through the Earth's interior and are therefore referred to as body waves.
 The larger energy arriving after 1000 seconds is associated with surface waves that propagate along the surface of the Earth.
 Surface waves are always slower than body waves and are generally lower in dominant frequency.